 Close-up view of a detail on the jetpipe (jet engine exhaust pipe) of Quicksilver’s Rolls-Royce Spey turbofan engine, wrapped-up in protective polythene sheeting.
 Exhaust gases at temperatures as high as 600 degrees C course through the jetpipe, which is mounted in a tunnel that runs through the centre of the boat.
 Many thanks to Unison Engine Components.

-Laser-cut aluminium alloy sheet pictured in close-up during manufacture of one of Quicksilver’s key internal hoop structures.
-The majority of the hull structure is made of aluminium.
-As the construction of the craft continues, so opportunities arise to view things in a different light.
-Many thanks to Radshape Sheet Metal.
+Laser-cut aluminium alloy sheet pictured in close-up during manufacture of one of Quicksilver’s internal upper-hull hoop structures.
+Many of the craft’s components, from large to small, are made of aluminium.
+As the construction process continues, so opportunities arise to view things in a different light.
+Many thanks to Radshape.